-At the open: TSX follows Wall Street higher on tax bill approval
+At the open: TSX rises as financial and industrial shares rally

-Canada's main stock index opened higher on Monday, tracking gains in U.S. futures following the approval of a wide-ranging tax overhaul by the Senate.
+Canada's main stock index rose on Monday, led by financial and industrial shares after news that the U.S. Senate passed its version of a tax overhaul bill boosted investor sentiment.

 The Canadian dollar was nearly unchanged against its broadly firmer U.S. counterpart on Monday, after hitting a five-week high earlier in the session as it added to gains made on Friday following much stronger-than-expected domestic jobs data.